devops-myway/My-DockerFile-Compose-Examples/Dockercommands1/Docker Networking.md

 #####  Which Network Type Should I Use?
 ###### Bridge networks:
-- are the most suitable option for the majority of scenarios you’ll encounter.
+- Bridge is a private default network driver.
+The bridge network driver allows containers connected to the
-- Containers in the network can communicate with each other using their own IP addresses and DNS names
+- same bridge network to communicate while providing isolation from containers not connected to that bridge network
 ###### Host networks
 - are best when you want to bind ports directly to your host’s interfaces and aren’t concerned about network isolation.
 ###### Overlay networks